systemctl start/status/stop/restart wazuh-manager

 Getting started

-Starting and stopping the Wazuh API
+Starting and stopping the Wazuh server API

 # systemctl start/status/stop/restart wazuh-manager